← Back to today

 01

-Microsoft discovers AI agents are terrible negotiators (for you)
+Microsoft discovers AI agents are pushover negotiators

 Source →